Sandared/modularcode.site/_contribute/template_and_markdown/content.md

 ---
 layout: nested
 title: Content
-description: How content is displayed in this template
+description: How content is displayed in this template (the markdown cheatsheet)
 lprev: templateconfig
 lnext: landingpage
 ---